gregoryloden/run/README.txt

 	left	100	200

 will left-click at x-100, y-200.
  All commands take up one line only, and contain only lowercase letters.
-You can also leave comments by starting a line with //, or pretty much anything except one of the commands.
+Uppercase letters are not used by any words defined by the autoclicker.
+You can also leave yourself comments by starting a line with //, or pretty much anything except one of the commands.

- Right click:
+	// Right click:
 	right	[x]	[y]

+	.
 Move:
 	move	[x]	[y]

  Right will move and perform a right click, and move will move the mouse without clicking.
 Any